Mapuche religion: Kalku

 In Mapuche society, harmful witchcraft is called kalkutun or, in Spanish, brujeria.
 The witch or sorcerer themselves are called a kalku.
 Mapuche society does not contain self-acknowledged kalku.
 In Mapuche lore, kalkutun can involve invoking harmful spirits through incantations; poisoning a victim by placing a substance called fuñapue into their food or drink; by adding fuñapue to an object associated with the victim, such as their hair, nail clippings, clothes, or belongings; or by putting cemetery earth on the place where the victim stands or sits.
 The fuñapue substance was composed of nails, hair, poisonous herbs, cemetery soil, parts of decomposing animal corpses, or pieces of worms, lizards, or frogs.

 Mapuche who believe themselves afflicted by kalkutun will often hire a machi to counteract it.

 In the Mapuche traditional worldview, the kalku and the machi play a role in balancing the conflicting forces in the cosmos.

 The religion holds that the most powerful kalku are machi who succumbed to those evil spirits they were fighting.
 Those machi who transgress social norms or acquire significant wealth and prestige are sometimes accused of being kalku.
-Non-Mapuche, or wingka, or often assumed to be kalku, as they are perceived as being wealthier than most Mapuche and as valuing individual gain above communal well-being.
+Non-Mapuche, or wingka, are often assumed to be kalku, as they are perceived as being wealthier than most Mapuche and as valuing individual gain above communal well-being.